ThanosSpin/Monte-Carlo-Simulation/README.md

 # Monte Carlo Simulation for Volume Estimation

-The purpose of this repository is the use of MC simulations for volume estimation.
-We focus on the shape of sphere.
+The purpose of this repository is the use of MC Simulations for volume estimation.
+We focus on the shape of Sphere.

 To begin with, we use MC in order to calculate the integral of a circle in two dimensions with radius R = 1.
 Then, we repeat the process for more dimensions.